MicrosoftDocs/VBA-Docs/api/Visio.Cell.ResultFromInt.md

  **Cell.ResultFromInt** ("in") = _newValue_ where "in" can also be any of the alternate strings representing inches, such as "inch", "in.", or "intCounter".

-For a complete list of valid unit strings along with their corresponding Automation constants (integer values), see [About Units of Measure](../visio/Concepts/about-units-of-measure-visio.md).
+For a complete list of valid unit strings along with their corresponding Automation constants (integer values), see [About units of measure](../visio/Concepts/about-units-of-measure-visio.md).

 Automation constants for representing units are declared by the Visio type library in member  **[VisUnitCodes](Visio.visunitcodes.md)**.